joshua31324324/Midterm/README.md

 <<<<<<< Updated upstream
 ## Creating the Calculator
 Now that you've set up your environment, it's time to create the calculator.
-  1. Create the "calculator" folder (you may name it whatever you want as long as you remain consistent).
+  1. Create the "app" folder (you may name it whatever you want as long as you remain consistent).
 It will contain the files for your application.
   2. Add __init__.py files to the folder so the Python interpreter recognizes it as a packages.
      - While you don't have to, it is recommended to create a Calculator class so it is easier to work with class-level date.
-See __init__.py file in "calculator" folder.
+See __init__.py file in "app" folder.
   3. Add files detailing the calculator's operations (Addition, subtraction, multiplication, and division).
-Observe the operations.py file in my calculator folder if you have trouble.
+Observe the operations.py file in my app folder (named "calculator") if you have trouble.
      - Make sure that the "divide" function has an exception for the division of 0.
   4. Create class method that allows the calculator to store the operation in an accessible instance property.
 See calculations.py.
 ## Creating test data